Parents and Family

 - If a student does not respond well to the adjustments in curriculum and is under-performing in academics, additional help will be provided on varying levels.
 These levels of additional instruction are called “interventions.”

 - Students who are selected to receive interventions are then continually assessed throughout the intervention time to determine if the change in curriculum is positive impacting their educational experience and academic performance.
 This is referred to as “progress monitoring.”

 RtI is an educational system dedicated to providing structures that will increase success for ALL students.
 When appropriately implemented, with parents and families involved from the onset, RtI can truly impact the lives of our children.
 To learn more about RtI specifics, view the informational pages within this section.

 - RtI Action Network: Resources for Parents and Families

 - Epstein’s framework of six types of involvement (John Hopkins University)

 - Wisconsin Department of Public Instruction: Family-School-Community Partnerships

-- Colorado State Personnel Development Grant's "Serving on Groups that Make Decisions: A Guide for Families"
+- Wisconsin State Personnel Development Grant's "Serving on Groups that Make Decisions: A Guide for Families"